-The Outlander has front driver and passenger airbags, side, curtain and knee protection airbags, reversing camera, reserving sensors and Tyre Pressure Monitoring System.
+The Outlander has front driver and passenger airbags, side, curtain and knee protection airbags, reversing camera, reversing sensors and Tyre Pressure Monitoring System.

 The Outlander’s Reinforced Impact Safety Evolution (RISE) body structure is further bolstered with active safety features including Traction Control and Active Stability Control (ASC), ABS with Electronic Break Distribution (EBD) and Hill Start Assist.

 The Exceed is equipped with additional safety features including Adaptive Cruise Control and Forward Collision Mitigation.